top of page

 Introduction

 Your Ward Councillors and the City Council want to hear what you think about a host of issues; They need to hear what you think.
 Otherwise, your opinions on city life are just background noise.
 The Council’s Consultation and Engagement Hub is a rolling directory of online surveys.
-Access it here: https://consultationhub.edinburgh.gov.uk/ .

-Below we list a selection of the current survey activities on the Hub.
-Take a look and take part.
+We ask you to take a look and to take part.
+(If you don't take part, you can't be counted!)
 Then contact us at mailto:secretary@grangeprestonfieldcc.org.uk to let us know your view on what was asked.
 (Keep it to a maximum of five lines of text though, please.)

 From the current listing: